Peersyst/portal/packages/frontend/docs/Development.md

 The easiest module to develop is de API module, as it is generated automatically from an openapi specification.

 To generate it you can just run `yarn generate:openapi`.
-This is executed every time the frontend starts and places the files at `data-access/api`.
+This is executed every time the frontend starts and places the services at `data-access/api` and models at `common/models/api`.

 ### Development of a Repository